Automotive Technology Advisory Meeting Minutes

 1. Welcome and Introductions

-The PAC was thanked for their participation and insights and the meeting was concluded.
+The PAC was thanked for their participation and insights, encouraged to have dessert and chat, and the meeting was concluded.